 In 1922 Churchill was still a Liberal working in the War Office under the party’s then leader Lloyd George.
 Together, they had had to come to terms with the 1917 Bolshevik revolution in Russia, that it was there to stay.
 Revolution made British politicians jittery.
 They sensed the old world order was in for a kicking.

 It is important to know the restless, impulsive nature of Churchill.
 He contemplated overthrowing the Russian revolution before sanity got the better of ambition.
-Colleagues thought him more of a Tory than Tory ministers.
+His close colleagues thought him more of a Tory than Tory ministers.
 For his part, Lloyd George considered Churchill ‘an obsessive’.
 He was no less so when it came to giving Ireland its liberty.
 Though the Easter Rising in 1916 barely altered the Liberal party’s attitude to a united Ireland, Churchill seemed perturbed by the growing rebellion and thought it should be put down if the need ever arose.

 Even when moderate nationalists were swept away by the party for full independence, Sinn Fein, in the 1918 British General Election, securing 73 seats, the British parliament was not much moved.
 They would not see a Sinn Fein MP in the halls of power for they refused to take their seats.
 One supposes Boris Johnson and his cohorts will respond likewise, with a yawn and a racist remark, if poll predictions come to pass and the SNP wipe out all but three MSPs at the 2021 Scottish Election, deciding to withdraw MPs from Westminster.
 Tories need do nothing.
 They hold all the cards.